voodoopecker/screen2pdf_parser/README.md

+# Description
-The scraping script is designed for online books.
+Screen2pdf Saver - The scraping script is designed for online books.
 It retrieves all pages one by one and saves them to a PDF file for offline reading.
 But you could use it for any convenient purpose.

 ![](start.jpg)